 In order to comply with statutory, regulatory or lender’s requirements, depending upon the services we provide, we may require:-

+A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.
 We may process your personal data where it is necessary for legitimate interests pursued by us as a legal practice seeking to engage with and provide services to prospective and current clients, in order to:-

 You have the right to opt out of receiving marketing communications at any time.
 Any communications we do send will allow you to opt-out of receiving any future marketing communications from us, or you may amend your preferences going forward.
 You can also opt-out or change your preferences at any time by emailing us at email@example.com headed ‘unsubscribe’ or ‘change preferences’ confirming what your new preferences are or by post to ‘Head of Marketing’ Lamb Brooks, Victoria House, 39 Winchester Street, Basingstoke, RG21 7EQ, ensuring you provide your name so we can identify you.